Nandakishore695/Basic-React-Example-For-Beginner/README.md

 - A transpiler is a tool that converts source code from one high-level programming language(jsx) to angother high-level programming language(Javaascript)
 - A compiler is a tool that converts high-level programming language(java) into a lower-level language(machine code or bytecode)

-**11.What is prop drilling in react?**- Prop drilling is the process of passing down props through multiple layers of components.
+**11.What is prop drilling in react?**
+- Prop drilling is the process of passing down props through multiple layers of components.

 # Npm vs Yarn different between